Responsibility begins at the level of management — but it is part of everyone's work

-The Kiilto Family working method has been developing for almost a hundred years.
+Kiilto working method has been developing for almost a hundred years.
 People's idea of responsibility was vastly different in the early 20th century than to how it is now.
 Nowadays, we have much more information about everything.
 The thing that connects the past and the present is attitude — the willingness to do the right thing.

 Natural way of working

 Each company has its own working method that determines what can and cannot be done in the company.
 A new employee will adopt the working method through orientation, their own observations and the actions of their colleagues.
 When people feel from the moment they begin their career that responsibility is one of the company's operating principles, it will become a natural way of working.

 Each employee must be aware of what responsibility means.
 In addition to being a question of attitude, responsibility should also be an experience.
 Furthermore, if the personnel feel that the company acts responsibly in relation to the employees, they are more likely to adopt responsibility as part of their way of working, regardless of their position.
 Even though everyone acts as an individual in compliance with their own personal ethics, the responsibility of a company does not come about on its own.
 It starts with the example set by the management.